maciejkopecpl/offline-mode-spring-boot-starter/README.md

 process up, but nothing stops you from creating the response file from scratch.
 It is very easy to provide many responses based on the input parameters, which makes this tool great for testing and development!

+### ⚠️Limitations
+Maps with complex keys are not supported.

 ### ⛔ Production use

 This is not meant for production!
 The problems this starter helps to solve are mainly related to lower environments or